MemoriesOfTime/raknet-rs/README.md

 ### Server

 [IO](src/io.rs) is a hidden type that implements the traits `Stream` and `Sink`.

-Never stop polling `incoming` because it also serves as the router to every IOs.
+Keep polling `incoming` because it also serves as the router to every IOs.
 Apply `Sink::poll_flush` to IO will trigger to flush all pending packets, `ACK`/`NACK`, and stale packets.
+Apply `Sink::poll_close` to IO will ensure that all data is received by the peer before returning (i.e It may keep resending infinitely.).

+> Notice: All calculations are lazy.
+You need to decide how long to flush once, and how long to wait when closing before considering the peer is disconnected.

 ```rust
 use bytes::Bytes;